All Episodes

 And this method would have been forever buried.

-Okay, here play the soundbite again.
+Okay, here, play the soundbite again.

-Uh Snerdley, particularly here, very interested in it.
+Snerdley particularly here, very interested in it.

-In a lack of education and training, in a lack of medical care and housing, in a lack of decent communities in which to live and bring up their children.
+The cause may lie deeper in our failure to give our fellow citizens a fair chance to develop their own capacities, in a lack of education and training, in a lack of medical care and housing, in a lack of decent communities in which to live and bring up their children.

-Our joint federal local effort must pursue poverty, pursue it wherever it exists, in city slums and small towns, in sharecropper shacks or in migrant worker camps.
+Our joint federal local effort must pursue poverty, pursue it wherever it exists, in city slums and small towns, in sharecropper shacks or in migrant worker camps, on Indian reservations, among whites as well as Negroes, among the young as well as the aged, in the boom towns and in the depressed areas.

 What did he say?